Ukrainian Insurgent Army: Armaments

-Initially, the UPA used the weapons collected from the battlefields of 1939 and 1941.
-Later they bought weapons from peasants and individual soldiers or captured them in combat.
+Initially, the UPA used weapons collected from the battlefields of 1939 and 1941.
+Later, they bought weapons from peasants and individual soldiers or captured them in combat.
 Some light weapons were also brought by deserting Ukrainian auxiliary policemen.
 For the most part, the UPA used light infantry weapons of Soviet and, to a lesser extent, German origin (for which ammunition was less readily obtainable).
 In 1944, German units armed the UPA directly with captured Soviet arms.
 Many kurins were equipped with light 51 mm and 82 mm mortars.
 During large-scale operations in 1943–1944, insurgent forces also used artillery (45 mm and 76.2 mm).
 In 1943 a light Hungarian tank was used in Volhynia.

-In 1944, the Soviets captured a Polikarpov Po-2 aircraft and one armored car and one personnel carrier from UPA; however, it was not stated that they were in operable condition, while no OUN/UPA documents noted the usage of such equipment.
-By end of World War II in Europe, the NKVD had captured 45 artillery pieces (45 and 76.2 mm calibres) and 423 mortars from the UPA.
-In the attacks against Polish civilians, axes and pikes were used.
+In 1944, the Soviets captured a Polikarpov Po-2 aircraft and one armored car and one personnel carrier from the UPA; however, it was not stated that they were in operable condition, while no OUN/UPA documents noted the usage of such equipment.
+By the end of World War II in Europe, the NKVD had captured 45 artillery pieces (45 and 76.2 mm calibres) and 423 mortars from the UPA.
+In attacks against Polish civilians, axes and pikes were used.
 However, the light infantry weapon was the basic weapon used by the UPA.